 A colonoscopy can detect early-stage colorectal cancer before symptoms develop, and life-threatening complications follow.
-Board-certified gastroenterologist Asif M. Qadri, MD, of Athens Digestive Healthcare Associates in Watkinsville, Georgia, offers routine and diagnostic colonoscopies to men and women so that signs of cancer can be identified and treated early.
+Board-certified gastroenterologist Asif M. Qadri, MD, of Athens Digestive Healthcare Associates in Watkinsville, Georgia, and serving the surrounding area of Athens, offers routine and diagnostic colonoscopies to men and women so that signs of cancer can be identified and treated early.
 Call the office today or schedule an appointment online for your next colonoscopy screening.

 This simple screening test checks for the presence of colon cancer and precancerous growths.
 The screening examines both the upper and lower parts of the colon using a colonoscope.

 Dr. Qadri uses the screening for diagnosis and prevention.
 Any cancerous and precancerous growths, called polyps, can be removed during the colonoscopy procedure.

 The screening is the most effective way to assess people for colon cancer and prevent its onset.
 All patients aged 45 and older should have a colonoscopy, regardless of risk and symptoms.